How to Start a Travel Blog

 Make Money With Your Project

-This guide will take you step-by-step through the process of creating a complete travel blog.
-Here, we will cover everything you need to know to get started on your journey as an adventurous writer.
+This guide of how to start a travel blog will take you step-by-step through the process of creating a complete travel blog.
+Here, we will cover everything you need to know for getting started on your journey as an adventurous writer.

 Picking a Name

-The first step towards creating an incredible publication is giving it a name.
+The first step towards creating an incredible travel blog is giving it a name.
 Make sure that you don't overlook this crucial step.
-The name you give your blog is your brand.
+The name you give your travel blog is your brand.
 You want it to be something that people will remember and want to visit.

 Although there is no perfect way to pick a name, we've compiled some good tips for you to try, as well as some things to avoid.